 Membrane proteins play fundamental roles in many biological processes, and are recognized as principal target proteins for drug development.
-Over the past decade, our structural understanding of the membrane proteins has dramatically progressed, owing to the growing numbers of their atomic resolution crystal and cryo-EM structures.
+RNAs have become recognized asa novel remedy to solve the depletion of targets in drug development.Over the past decade, our structural understanding of biomolecules such as the membrane proteins and RNAshas dramatically progressed, owing to the growing numbers of their atomic resolution crystal and cryo-EM structures.
 However, these structures basically represent static snapshots and observed conformations may not be the same as those in in-situ environment.
-In this research team, by using NMR, which provides us information about dynamical protein structures in solution, we will investigate the relationships between the dynamical structures and the functions for biologically important membrane proteins.
+In this research team, by using NMR, which provides us information about dynamical structures of biomolecules in solution, we will investigate the relationships between the dynamical structures and the functions for biologically important biomolecules.

 - Elucidation of functional mechanism of biomolecules from dynamic structures